zseferbekova/ShigellaProject/4Speciation/README.md

 # 4Speciation
-This directory contains data, scripts and results corresponding to **4.
-Shigella-specific rearrangements**.
+This directory contains data and scripts corresponding to **Parallel genome rearrangements**.